rutura/learnqt/_posts/2026-03-10-ai-video-pipeline.md

 <img src="/assets/img/blog/ai-video-pipeline/03-export-blender-file.png" alt="VideoStudio Stage 3: Export screen showing the three export steps: stitch audio, prepare visuals, build Blender draft" style="max-width: 100%; height: auto; width: 700px;">

 The output is a `draft.blend` file I can open in Blender and start editing immediately.
-This is why I chose Blender as the editing environment: it's scriptable, it's free, and it has enough customization points that I can keep bending it to fit my workflow.
+This is why I chose Blender as the editing environment: it's scriptable, it's open source, and it has enough customization points that I can keep bending it to fit my workflow.
 It's resource-heavy, but older versions run fine for this kind of work.

 <img src="/assets/img/blog/ai-video-pipeline/04-blender-draft.png" alt="Blender open with draft.blend, showing the Video Sequence Editor with audio and video strips laid out and ready to edit" style="max-width: 100%; height: auto; width: 700px;">